 Casual tournament for players who are relatively new to competitive pinball, and who want an introduction and preliminary competitive experience.

-Tournament is restricted to players with an IFPA ranking that is not in the top 2000 and have a Matchplay.events lower bound rating of less than 1400.
-Any player who has never played in a ranked tournament is welcome and encouraged to play.
+Tournament is restricted to players with an Individual Player Rating (IPR) of 3 or less.
+IPR is computed based on IFPA Ranking and Matchplay.events Ratings.
+Check out your eligibility in this Player Search (http://pinballstats.info/search/).
+Any player who has never played in a ranked tournament is automatically eligible and encouraged to play.
 This is the ideal first tournament for you!

 Maximum 60 players.

 Registration opens Saturday 6:00 PM, closes 6:45 PM, or if round fills up.

 This will be a group knockout tournament in which players are arranged in groups of 4 when possible, but occasionally groups of 3, and with five or less players remaining, possibly group of 2.